 Best Beaches with a Beach Cafe

 Instow lies at the head of the Torridge Estuary just before it flows into the Atlantic.
-It has a sandy beach which, outside peak season is a popular dog walking area.
-It's also on the Tarka Trail and a good place to stop for an icecream if you're cycling or walking by.
+It has a sandy beach which, outside peak season is a popular dog-walking area.
+It's also on the Tarka Trail and a good place to stop for ice cream if you're cycling or walking by.
 The Beach Cafe is called The Glorious Oyster - a blue painted shack at the entrance to the car park and cricket club at the top end of the beach.
 All food is locally sourced (including seafood) and most of it organic.
-Oh - and from Easter to the end of October, can we also throw in that fact that a Hockings icecream van stands on the Promenade.
-Hockings are quite simply, the best icecream in the world.
+Oh - and from Easter to the end of October, can we also throw in the fact that a Hockings ice cream van stands on the Promenade.
+Hockings is quite simply, the best ice cream in the world.
 Ever.
 You'll know why when you taste one.
 (Calorie spoiler!!!).

-The beach at the far end of Woolacombe that nestles in the lee of Baggy Point.
-A big sprawling beach shack overlooking the sands with glorious views down to Woolacombe and out into the Atlantic.
+We've put this last to try and keep it a secret.
+The beach at the far end of Woolacombe nestling in the lee of Baggy Point.
+A big sprawling beach shack overlooks the sands with glorious views down to Woolacombe and out into the Atlantic.
 Part souvenir shop - part beach cafe, it is popular, but there's a reason for that and not just because it has a captive audience relaxing on the beach below!
+The beach sandy itself is a safe haven for swimming and bodyboarding - even surfing when there's a swell.
+It's popular because there is car parking in the field above the beach.
+However, there's plenty of space to be enjoyed, even on a sunny weekend in the height of summer.
+Not for nothing do the locals head here on busy beach days.